 Answer: The median LSAT for the fall 2013 entering class was 155 and the median undergraduate GPA was 3.41.
 Detailed enrollment statistics can be found on our Standard 509 web page.

 What is the tuition amount for entering law students?

 Answer: Tuition for the 2013-14 academic year is $34,800.
 The total cost of attendance is $59,055.
 This amount includes tuition and fees, room and board, transportation costs, books and supplies, and personal expenses.
 Please note the total cost of attendance is a maximum figure and is set by the University each year.
 It represents the amount a student is eligible to borrow in Federal educational loans.
 Furthermore, the cost of attendance varies from student to student depending on personal needs.
 A breakdown of the cost of attendance can be found on our Standard 509 web page.

 What financial aid (scholarships, grants, loans, veteran’s benefits) is available to law students?

 Answer: We offer merit-based scholarships to qualified entering students and awards range from 25% to 100% tuition remission.
 Every admitted applicant is automatically under scholarship consideration and there is no scholarship application process.
 The cumulative undergraduate GPA and LSAT score are the criteria used in the evaluation process.
-Pell grants are not available to law students; however, law students may apply for Federal Stafford Loans and Grad-PLUS loans.
-A maximum of $20,500 is available in Stafford loans, and students may fund the remaining cost of attendance with Grad-PLUS loans.
-Veterans are eligible to use the GI Bill or the Yellow Ribbon Program.
+The scholarship evaluation process begins in January of each year.
+Pell grants are not available to law students; however, law students may apply for Federal Loans (Direct and Direct PLUS).
+A maximum of $20,500 is available in Direct loans, and students may fund the remaining cost of attendance with Direct PLUS loans.
+Qualifying veterans may be eligible for the GI Bill or the Yellow Ribbon Program.